 What To Know Before You Go

-Don’t request to take a photo of Amish people.
+- Don’t request to take a photo of Amish people.
 Most will be polite but refuse.
 The Amish do not believe in having their pictures taken except in certain situations.
 They will not look directly at the camera.
 Please be respectful of this.
+Take photos of side or back views.